On Top-$k$ Weighted SUM Aggregate Nearest and Farthest Neighbors in the $L_1$ Plane: Top- Searching in the Plane

 One tempting approach is to have a dynamic version of the data structure in Lemma \ref{lem:80} to support point deletions from $P$.
 Unfortunately, due to the ``static'' nature of compact interval trees, it is not clear to us how to design such a dynamic data structure without deteriorating the performance.
-Here, we give another method to ``mimic'' point deletions without deteriorating the performance of the data structure in Lemma \ref{lem:80}, as follows.
+Instead, we present another method to ``mimic'' point deletions, as follows.